Image of Michael Stelzner fromSocial Media Examiner

 They can help to expand your network through mutually beneficial arrangements, add credibility, attract other experts and help your business to stand out.

-To provide value to these experts, offer to expose them to your crowd, promote their projects, and make it easy for them.
+To provide value to these experts, offer to expose them to your crowd, promote their projects, and make it easy for them to work with you.

 The “superheroes” of your industry, fire starters are experts with direct access to a highly engaged reader base.
-Their profiles would closely match the customer base which you are trying to acquire.
+Their profiles would closely match the customer base which you are trying to target and acquire.

 Often, these experts have incredible influence.
 However, they need to be provided with unique opportunities to be part of something big.

-Beyond free content that helps people solve their problems, you should publicly recognise the outstanding efforts of others, promote other people’s content, and provide social proof (eg Facebook Fans, Tweet numbers, Email subscribers, etc) to show how popular your content is.
+Beyond free content that helps people solve their problems, you should publicly recognise the outstanding efforts of other industry players, promote other people’s content, and provide social proof (eg Facebook Fans, Tweet numbers, Email subscribers, etc) to show how popular your content is.

 According to Stelzner, great content is highly relevant, educational, easy to digest, visually appealing, and conversation inviting, while lacking a sales angle.